peon

 peon の語源・成り立ち Etymology

-Peon came into English from Spanish peon, meaning "worker" or "foot soldier."
-It goes back to a Latin root related to ped-, meaning "foot."
-The idea developed from a person who moves on foot in a lower role to a low-status worker.
+Peon came into English from Spanish peon, meaning a laborer or foot soldier.
+It goes back to Medieval Latin pedonem and ultimately to a root meaning "foot," which also appears in pedestrian.
+The idea seems to have moved from someone who goes on foot to a low-ranking worker or subordinate person.

 外部辞書で調べる